ConnorStew/plant-water-monitor/README.md

 ## Setup

-- Using a raspberry pi 1, the pins are in:
+- Using a raspberry pi 1, the pins are in shown in the attached board image.
-    - GPIO 17 = Board 11